AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ### Advanced Abilities

-Pick one Advanced Ability at character creation.
-Gain more by spending XP equal to twice the number of Advanced Abilities you currently have (0 XP → 2 XP → 4 XP → 6 XP).
+Spend 2 XP to unlock your first Advanced Ability.
+Each subsequent Advanced Ability's cost increases by two.
+(2 XP → 4 XP → 6 XP → 8 XP).

-* **Soul Sight:** Temporarily blind yourself to the material world to see creature’s souls.
-You can see, through all but the most powerful of illusions, what sort of creature they are as well as their current mood.
+* **Soul Sight:** Temporarily blind yourself to the material world to see souls.
+Based on a soul, you can tell what sort of creature they are as well as their current mood.
+Your sight pierces most illusions, but is blocked by mundane materials such as stone or earth.
 * **Spiritual Resistance:** Your Great Soul gives you a spiritual density and fullness that makes it difficult for outside forces to influence you.
 You are immune to charm, sleep, fear, mind control, and other similar supernatural effects.
 * **Speaker to the Dead:** You can consult with the lingering souls and spirits of those who died nearby.
 Recalcitrant spirits may require offerings or favors before being willing to assist.
 * **Psychopomp:** When you are attendant to the death of a creature (whether caused by you or not) you may take temporary custody of its soul.
 You can use your Great Soul ability to take that creature’s form once, but afterwards the soul passes beyond the Black River.